Help our Wildlife - Join WIRES Now

 Do I need any training?

-Before you can rescue or care for wildlife, you must attend a basic training course.
+Before you can rescue or care for wildlife, you must complete a basic training course.

 Further training is required and encouraged if you are interested in certain species, such as wallabies, possums, reptiles & bats.
 Courses are conducted regularly, usually based in Lismore.